wendy-ph/athenaclub-carousel/README.md

 ```
 cd athenaclub-challenge
 ```
-Run the following commands to install the app's depenndencies and create the database:
+Run the following commands to install the app's dependencies and create the database:
 ```
 bundle install
 yarn install